ESP Biography

 Brief Biographical Sketch:

 Seam graduated from UMass Lowell last spring with a degree in Mechanical Engineering.
 They worked at the UMass Lowell Nuclear Research Reactor and are a Reactor Operator licensed by the NRC.
-Past Classes(Clicking a class title will bring you to the course's section of the corresponding course catalog)C16194: Fundamentals of Programming in Splash 2025 (Mar.
-15 - 16, 2025)
+Past Classes(Clicking a class title will bring you to the course's section of the corresponding course catalog)E16318: Criticality: How to Operate Your Own Nuclear Reactor in Splash Fall 2025 (Nov.
+22 - 23, 2025)

 Do you have no idea what means to code?
 Do you have some beginner familiarity?
 Are you looking to refresh yourself on the basics or practice the fundamentals?